krithikagoyal/krithikagoyal/README.md

 <img alt="Girl using laptop" width="300px" height="300px" src="https://i.pinimg.com/originals/ec/65/e0/ec65e0c2c175e337dfa141aeb73d8f3c.jpg" align="right"/>

 ### Hey 👋, thanks for visiting my profile.
-I am Krithika Goyal, junior at IIT Ropar.
+I am <b>Krithika Goyal</b>, junior at IIT Ropar.
 I am interested in solving problems and use my computer science and problem-solving skills to build software.
 Currently, I am learning various tools and technologies for web development and also new data structures and algorithms for improving the performance of the websites that I'll build!
 <!--
 Here are some ideas to get you started: